Keeping London at the forefront of global business

 London’s critical mass of talented people from around the globe is a major competitive advantage.
-Uncertainty in the business environment, specifically with respect to immigration policy could threaten this position.
+As the capital recovers from the pandemic, it is critical that this attractiveness is maintained.

-The UK must give a clear message that it is ‘open for business’, and our aim is to ensure government makes further changes to the immigration regime to secure a fair and managed immigration system that keeps the door open to the skills business needs.
+The UK must give a clear message that it is “open for business”, now more than ever, and our aim is to ensure government makes further changes to the immigration regime to secure a fair and managed system that keeps the door open to the skills business needs.
 London First has a long track record of working with employers and the Home Office to influence UK immigration policy.

 a salary threshold lowered to £20,000 [secured]

 a two-year temporary work route

-Underpinning our FullStrength campaign, our Global Britain report with PwC is informed by comparable systems from around the world and proposes a new pro-growth immigration approach that will ensure the UK can access the people and skills it needs post-Brexit.
+Underpinning our FullStrength campaign, our Global Britain report with PwC was informed by comparable systems from around the world and proposed a new pro-growth immigration approach to ensure the UK can access the people and skills it needs post-Brexit.
 The report successfully influenced government thinking ahead of its immigration white paper in December 2018.

-In our report with PwC we laid out the facts on London’s migrant workforce, and they speak for themselves; overseas talent is of huge value to the UK, contributing a net additional £46,000 in Gross Value Added a year to London’s economy.
+In our report with PwC, we laid out the facts on London’s migrant workforce; overseas talent is of huge value to the UK, contributing a net additional £46,000 in Gross Value Added a year to London’s economy.

 This doesn’t just benefit the capital, London’s migrant labour results in £30bn additional GVA to the wider UK economy each year.
 For every 2.5 migrant workers in London, a new job is created.